John Britton (antiquary): Early life

-Britton was born on 7 July 1771 at Kington St. Michael, near Chippenham, Wiltshire.
+Britton was born on 7 July 1771 at Kington St Michael, near Chippenham, Wiltshire.
 His parents were in humble circumstances, and he was left an orphan at an early age.
 At sixteen he went to London and was apprenticed to a wine merchant.
 Prevented by ill-health from serving his full term, he found himself adrift in the world, without money or friends.
 In his fight with poverty he was put to strange shifts, becoming cellarman at a tavern and clerk to a lawyer, reciting and singing at a small theatre, and compiling a collection of common songs.

 Literary career

 After some slight successes as a writer, a Salisbury publisher commissioned him to compile an account of Wiltshire and, in conjunction with his friend Edward Wedlake Brayley, Britton produced The Beauties of Wiltshire (1801; 2 vols., a third added in 1825), the first of the series The Beauties of England and Wales, nine volumes of which Britton and his friend wrote.

 Britton was the originator of a new class of literary works.
 "Before his time", says Digby Wyatt, "popular topography was unknown."
 In 1805 Britton published the first part of his Architectural Antiquities of Great Britain (9 vols., 1805–1814); and this was followed by Cathedral Antiquities of England (14 vols., 1814–1835).
 In 1845 a Britton Club was formed, and a sum of £1000 was subscribed and given to Britton, who was subsequently granted a civil list pension by Disraeli, then chancellor of the exchequer.
 Britton was an earnest advocate of the preservation of national monuments, proposing in 1837 the formation of a society comparable to the later Society for the Protection of Ancient Buildings (founded 1877).
 Britton himself supervised the reparation of Waltham Cross and Stratford-on-Avon church.
-He died in London on 1 January 1857, aged 85.

-Among other works with which Britton was associated either as author or editor are Historical Account of Redcliffe Church, Bristol (1813); Illustrations of Fonthill Abbey (1823); Architectural Antiquities of Normandy, with illustrations by Pugin (1825–1827); Picturesque Antiquities of English Cities (1830); Descriptive Sketches of Tunbridge Wells and the Calverley Estate (1832); and History of the Palace and Houses of Parliament at Westminster (1834–1836), the joint work of Britton and Brayley.
+Among other works with which Britton was associated, either as author or editor, are Historical Account of Redcliffe Church, Bristol (1813); Illustrations of Fonthill Abbey (1823); Architectural Antiquities of Normandy, with illustrations by Pugin (1825–1827); Picturesque Antiquities of English Cities (1830); Descriptive Sketches of Tunbridge Wells and the Calverley Estate (1832); and History of the Palace and Houses of Parliament at Westminster (1834–1836), the joint work of Britton and Brayley.
 He contributed much to the Gentleman's Magazine and other periodicals.
 For Rees's Cyclopædia he contributed articles on Topography, but the topics are not known.
-Among the students he employed were Samuel Rayner and George Cattermole who were both to be successful artists.
+Among the students he employed were Samuel Rayner and George Cattermole, who were both to be successful artists.

 His Autobiography was published in 1850.
 A Descriptive Account of his Literary Works was published by his assistant T. E. Jones.

-Britton was lampooned for his inaccuracy in historical matters by Richard Harris Barham, writing under the name Thomas Ingoldsby, in two mock-antique ballads (with spurious annotations) entitled Relics of Antient Poetry.